Leadership Assessment Tool (Free): 25 Questions + Scoring + Action Plan (Online/PDF/Word/Sheets)

 Step 8: Reassess and Adjust (30–90 days)

-Retake the assessment in 30–90 days and compare results.
+Retake the assessment in 30–90 days and compare your category breakdown side-by-side.

 “Leadership development is self-development.”